Mommie Beerest: Plot

-The Simpsons celebrate brunch at a fancy restaurant to celebrate Homer finally paying off the mortgage.
-After Bart and Lisa get in a food fight, Homer goes to Moe's, where the health inspector has come for his regular visit.
+At Moe's, Homer and Moe celebrate Homer finally paying off the mortgage when the health inspector has come for his regular visit.
 Since the inspector is a friend of Moe's, he gives the bar a clean bill of health, regardless of numerous violations, but he dies upon consuming one of the expired pickled eggs.
 The new inspector immediately declares Moe's Tavern to be closed down until the violations are cleared up and the weekly garbage pickup disposes of his predecessor's corpse.

-Later, while the regulars hold an Irish wake on the sidewalk, Homer is guilty about Moe's Tavern being closed down because of him, but decides to help Moe reopen the bar by getting a new mortgage for his home, forging with Marge, who becomes the new co-owner.
-Homer visits a cleaned-up Moe's with Marge running it to protect their investment, and she suggests Homer just concentrate on the kids.
-Marge also suggests that Moe's should become an English pub and to rename it The Nag & Weasel to improve its image.
-The Nag & Weasel is a success, and Bart and Lisa observe that Marge now spends more time at the establishment than Homer has ever done.
-Homer is worried, but Marge has no problem with it.
+Later, while the regulars hold an Irish wake on the sidewalk, Homer is guilty about Moe's Tavern being closed down because of him visiting the tavern all the time, but decides to help Moe reopen the bar by getting a new mortgage for his home, forging with Marge, who becomes the new co-owner.
+Homer visits a cleaned-up Moe's with Marge running it to protect their investment.
+Marge suggests that Moe's should become an English pub and to rename it The Nag & Weasel to improve its image.
+The Nag & Weasel is a success, and Homer is worried that Marge now spends more time at the establishment than Homer has ever done.

 Homer and Marge go to a movie together, only to be joined by Moe, and Homer learns from Lenny and Carl that Marge and Moe are having what is called an "emotional affair".
 Homer is also scared when Marge reminds him for the 11th time they are planning to attend a bartender convention in Aruba.
-Homer, after distracting Bart, Lisa, and Maggie by telling them to travel to Paris in a hot-air balloon so he could save his marriage, rushes to the airport, escorted by Chief Wiggum, and gets to the plane as it is about to become airborne.
-Meanwhile, Moe finally gets out his true feelings for his partner that he has hidden in the dark for so long, spurred on by the alarming display he witnesses from the window seat.
+Homer rushes to the airport, escorted by Chief Wiggum, and gets to the plane as it is about to become airborne.
+Meanwhile, Moe finally confesses his true feelings for his partner that he has hidden in the dark for so long, spurred on by the alarming display he witnesses from the window seat.
 He tells Marge he loves her, and in a rush, asks her to marry him.
 Marge is shocked, but before she can answer, a soaking-wet Homer bursts out of the toilet seat in the bathroom and glares at Moe to leave his wife alone.
 Moe shouts back that Homer does not deserve Marge at all since he knows nothing about her: her favorite dish, for example.
 Homer does admit that he does not know much about his own wife, but despite his faults, Marge reassures him that he really is her true love, not the bartender.